Publicly-Detectable Watermarking for Language Models: Security Model

 \subsection{Entity Interaction}

 We refer to two distinct entities in our security model:

-\paragraph{Model provider} The model provider provides the LLM service: given a prompt, it returns the LLM output for that prompt and the given LLM configuration.
+\paragraph{Model provider} The model provider provides the LM service: given a prompt, it returns the LM output for that prompt and the given LM configuration.
 An honest model provider will run the watermarking protocol at text generation time.
 This entity has white-box access to the model weights in addition to any secret material specific to the watermarking protocol, e.g., a secret watermarking key.

 \paragraph{User} Users generate prompts which are sent to the model provider in exchange for the model output.
-Users may test text for the presence of a watermark by running the detection algorithm on candidate text and an LLM provider's public key.
+Users may test text for the presence of a watermark by running the detection algorithm on candidate text and an LM provider's public key.
 The user should be convinced that the watermark is present or not, i.e., the detector must provide a ``proof of watermark'' that can be verified without model weights or secret material pertaining to the watermarking protocol.